I Love It (Lil Pump and Kanye West song)

-"I Love It" is a song by American rappers Kanye West and Lil Pump, featuring guest vocals by American comedian Adele Givens, using snippets from her 1992 episode of Def Comedy Jam.
+"I Love It" is a song by American rappers Lil Pump and Kanye West, featuring guest vocals by American comedian Adele Givens, using snippets from her 1992 episode of Def Comedy Jam.
 The song was produced by West alongside DJ Clark Kent and frequent Lil Pump collaborator CBMix, with additional production by Ronny J. The song premiered at the 2018 Pornhub Awards.
 "I Love It" reached number one in Canada, Finland, New Zealand and Sweden, as well as the top 10 in Australia, the United Kingdom and the United States.
 The song is the third single from Lil Pump's second studio album, Harverd Dropout (2019).

 Background and release

 Kanye West was the creative director of the inaugural Pornhub Awards on September 6, 2018.
 After a live performance with Teyana Taylor, West later premiered the music video for his new song with Lil Pump.
-West raps in a sexually explicit way in it that mirrors how he performed in the songs "I'm In It" and "XTCY".
+West raps in a sexually explicit way in it that mirrors how he performed in the songs "I'm In It" (2013) and "XTCY" (2018).

 A remix with GOOD Music signee Valee has also been recorded but has yet to be released.
 An edited version of the song known as "I Love It (Freaky Girl Edit)" was released to the iTunes Store on September 7, 2018, which West and Pump performed live on Saturday Night Live on September 29.
 The song was originally intended to be on West's ninth studio album Yandhi shortly after the performance, but the album suffered from multiple delays and was eventually scrapped.
 When Pump shared the track list for his second studio album Harverd Dropout on February 19, 2019, "I Love It" was shown to be the album's third track.